-Lectures 3 Tutorial 0 Practical 0 Credits 2 Continuou us Internal Assessment : 50 Semester En d Examina ation (3 Hours) : 50
+Lectures 3 Tutorial 0 Practical 0 Credits 2 Continuous Internal Assessment 50 Semester En d Examina ation (3 Hours) : 50

-- > To develop an awareness, knowledge, and appreciation for the natural environment. - > To understand different types of ecosystems exist in nature. - ➢ To know our biodiversity. - > To understand different types of pollutants present in Environment. - > To know the global environmental problems.
+- 1. To develop an awareness, knowledge, and appreciation for the natural environment. - 2.
+To understand different types of ecosystems exist in nature. - 3.
+To know our biodiversity. - 4.
+To understand different types of pollutants present in Environment. - 5.
+To know the global environmental problems.

-- CO1 Develop an appreciation for the local and natural history of the area. - CO2 Hope for the better future of environment in India which is based on many positive factors like Biodiversity, successive use of renewable energy resources and other resources, increasing number of people's movements focusing on environment. - CO3 Know how to manage the harmful pollutants. - CO4 Gain the knowledge of Environment.
+- 1. Develop an appreciation for the local and natural history of the area. - 2.
+Hope for the better future of environment in India which is based on many positive factors like Biodiversity, successive use of renewable energy resources and other resources, increasing number of people's movements focusing on environment. - 3.
+Know how to manage the harmful pollutants. - 4.
+Gain the knowledge of Environment. - 5.
+Create awareness among the youth on environmental concerns important in the long-term interest of the society